markbaaijens/transcoder/README.md

 - note that lossy folders *must* exist before transcoding
 - when given --logfolder, operations will be logged to transcoder.log
   - watch log: tail -f <logfolder>transcoder.log
-- for embedding album art in the transcoded files, the script expects a file cover.jpg in the lossless (flac) folder; otherwise no embedding can take place
+- for embedding album art in the transcoded files, the script expects a file *"cover.jpg"* in the lossless (flac) folder; otherwise no embedding can take place
+  - to replace an album cover, remove the transcoded album and simply replace *"cover.jpg"* in the lossless (flac) folder.
+(However, the cover will not be replaced in the lossless flac files)